BGCG/project-5/README.md

 ![average-image-comparison-healthy](outputs/v1/avg_var_healthy.png)
 ![average-image-comparison-infected](outputs/v1/avg_var_powdery_mildew.png)

 However, the difference between the average infected leaf and noninfected leaf showed no clear differences between the two groups.
-This confirmed that this problem can’t be solved with data analytics alone and that we require a more complex tool to allow us to distinguish between a leaf infected with powdery mildew and one that is not.
+This confirmed that this problem can’t be solved with data analytics alone and that a more complex tool is required to allow us to distinguish between a leaf infected with powdery mildew and one that is not.

 ![diff-between-averages-image](outputs/v1/avg_diff.png)

 ###### Hypothesis 2: Providing a dropout layer in the hidden layer of the network improve prediction accuracy

-In our initial work, we created a basic model as described in the 'Model Basic Architecture' and 'Model Key Features' except for initially we did not have an internal dropout layers in it and later performed some hyperparameter optimisation (specifically with deciding which optimiser to use) as described in the remainder of this section.
-Our final model's performance was best when using a combination of regluarisation techniques and different hyperparameters, therefore we will present a table comparing the different models performance when using different parameters and regularisation techniques at the end of the hypothesis and validation section.
+I initially created a basic model as described in the 'Model Basic Architecture' and 'Model Key Features' sections above.
+As noted previously, to ensure the model was robust, I expanded on the basic model by including internal dropout layers and performing hyperparameter optimisation (specifically with deciding which optimiser to use).
+These additional steps are described in the remainder of this section.
+The final model's performance was best when using a combination of regluarisation techniques and different hyperparameters, therefore I will present a table comparing the different models performance when using different parameters and regularisation techniques at the end of the hypothesis and validation section.

 Validation and conclusions: When evaluating the test data on the basic model, the accuracy score reduced to 98%.
-Although this performance was very good, we wanted to ensure that the model was robust when exposed to a variety of different image data.
-Therefore, in order to make the job harder to learn from the train data to provide a more steady but accurate pace of learning, I decided to put in a dropout layer in the hidden layer to deactivate a randomly set of neurons to improve the network’s generalisation ability.
+Although this performance was very good, I wanted to ensure that the model was robust when exposed to a variety of different image data.
+Therefore, in order to make the job harder to learn from the train data, to provide a more steady but accurate pace of learning, I decided to put in a dropout layer in the hidden layer to deactivate a random set of neurons to improve the network’s generalisation ability.
 I trained the new adapted model on the train set and then evaluated its performance on the test set.
 This in combination with other regularisation techniques (such as image augmentation) resulted in an accuracy score of 99.2% when the model was evaluated on test data.

 ###### Hypothesis 3: Adjusting the height and width shift range will improve model performance on test set

-Validation and conclusions: To further address the issue of the model not being to generalise well enough on test data, I also decided to augment the images to make it more challenging for the model to find patterns while training to ultimately make the model more robust.
-This exposed the model to different scenarios and would improve its robustness in real world citation, i.e. say in future if the farmer had some images where part of the leaf was not present in the full image.
+Validation and conclusions: To further address the issue of the model not being able to generalise well enough on test data, I also decided to augment the images to make it more challenging for the model to find patterns while training and to ultimately make the model more robust.
+This exposed the model to different scenarios and would improve its robustness in real world citation, i.e. if in the future the farmer had some images where part of the leaf was not present in the full image.
 If the model wasn’t prepared for images with reduced information, the model could make inaccurate predictions.
-I achieved this by setting setting the height and width shift range from 0.1 to 0.2 in the image augmentation parameters custom function and then apply these augmentation to the train set images contributed to an increase in model performance when performing the binary classification task as this could result in parts of the leaf in the image to be cut off and therefore making the data more challenging for the network to learn patterns from.
+I achieved this by setting the height and width shift range from 0.1 to 0.2 in the image augmentation parameters custom function and then applying this augmentation to the train set images which contributed to an increase in model performance when performing the binary classification task.

 ##### Hypothesis 4: Usage of the adam optimiser over adagrad optimiser improves model performance

-Validation and conclusions: We initially explored the usage of different optimisers to determine what would lead to the best performance, while also reducing the change of overfitting.
-We initially explored the `adagrad` optimiser to address concerns about model overfitting as we noticed that the validation accuracy was consistently performing better than the train accuracy at each Epoch.
+Validation and conclusions: I initially explored the usage of different optimisers to determine what would lead to the best performance, while also reducing the change of overfitting.
+I initially explored the `adagrad` optimiser to address concerns about model overfitting after noting that the validation accuracy was consistently performing better than the train accuracy at each Epoch.
 Usage of the `adagrad` optimiser results in a slow and steady increase in accuracy score but ultimately when the data was exposed to the test set, the accuracy dropped to 97%.
-However, following these findings we decided it would be best to explore different optimisers.
+However, following these findings I decided it would be best to explore different optimisers.
 The `adam` optimiser is popular as it utilises a combination of adaptive learning rates with momentum which can result in higher learning rates.
 However, increased learning rates in training does not necessarily mean that there is better model performance on test data.
-Therefore, we found usage of the regularisation techniques outlined above (dropout and image augmentation) to challenge the model, in addition to usage of the `adam` optimiser resulted in an increased accuracy score (99.2%) when evaluating the model performance on the test set.
+The usage of the regularisation techniques outlined above (dropout and image augmentation) to challenge the model, in addition to usage of the `adam` optimiser resulted in an increased accuracy score (99.2%) when evaluating the model performance on the test set.

-In summary, the study showed that the model could make highly accurate predictions on test data (accuracy score of 99.2%), confirming we have met our business requirements for the client.
+In summary, the study showed that the model could make highly accurate predictions on test data (accuracy score of 99.2%), confirming I have met the business requirements for the client.

 ### Deployment phase - dashboard implementation and features